 Results indicate that children (1) reacted with more anger and worry in response to mutually hostile vignettes versus demand/withdraw vignettes, (2) responded with more anger, sadness, and worry in response to unresolved simulations than resolved simulations, and (3) exhibited more intrusive styles of coping with unresolved versus resolved interactions.
 These results seem to support cognitive-contextual framework for how a child's appraisal of conflict is associated with their response.
 A family-systems model could not be investigated because parents' actual conflictual styles were not destructive.
 These results extend previous findings, and these are discussed.

 Wilder, John A., "The relationship between patterns of marital conflict and child behavior: Linking parental interaction and child responses to conflict" (1999).
 Psychology - Dissertations.
-Paper 87.
+87.